 • VTS Authority is the authority with responsibility for the management, operation and co- ordination of the VTS, the interaction with participating vessels and the safe and effective provision of the service.

-• VTS Certification Log is a record of certificates and endorsements awarded to VTS Personnel during their VTS career.
+• VTS Certification Log is a record of course certificates and endorsements awarded to VTS Personnel during their VTS career.

 • VTS Operator (VTSO) is an appropriately qualified person performing one or more tasks contributing to the services of the VTS.